DougBurke/sherpa/docs/installation.rst

 ======================

-At present the documentation is being built with Sphinx_, and requires that IPython_ and matplotlib_ be installed.
+At present the documentation is being built with Sphinx_, and requires that IPython_ , matplotlib_, and `numpydoc <https://github.com/numpy/numpydoc>`_ be installed.
 It is in the *very-early* stages (as you can see), so additional requirements may be added.